 Accidents caused by road rage are more common than we’d like to believe.
 They can happen in broad daylight, and can even involve firearms.
 The dictionary definition of road rage is ‘violent anger caused by the stress and frustration involved in driving a motor vehicle in difficult conditions.’
 The term was coined after a string of freeway shootings in California in the late 1980s.

 Unfortunately, incidents of extreme aggression and violence on the road often lead to devastating results.
 Aggressive driving escalating to road rage contributes to 66 percent of traffic fatalities.
-The AAA Foundation has also estimated that road rage results in over 1200 accidents per year that end in serious injury or death.
+The AAA Foundation has estimated nearly 80% of drivers have expressed significant anger, aggression or road rage at least once in the past year.

 Road rage is among the top 25 causes of car crashes.
 When a road rage incident results in a collision, accident victims may suffer serious injuries.
 If this has happened to you, you may be entitled to compensation for your medical bills, loss of income, pain and suffering, and other losses or damages caused by your accident.